AlanAntony1/GroupESoftwareEngineering/README.md

 ### Hard Data
 Collect all hard data that is necessary e.g lot locations, parking space counts, etc.

-Continue to update any data as poarking structures and maps change on campus.
+Continue to update any data as parking structures and maps change on campus.

 ### AI
 Create an AI tailored to our specifications